Do you need an ebook reader when you have a phone or tablet with an ebook app?

 Why be restricted in your ebook reading?

-Installing apps on your phone gives you the freedom to read when you want.
+Installing an ebook app on your phone gives you the freedom to read when you want.

 If you are on a bus or train, in a doctor’s waiting room, on a coffee break at work or bored at a family lunch, you can read an ebook.
 You don’t even need to be connected to wi-fi.